ctm/mb2-doc/README.md

 structure, and it even has one complete structure coded up (MONTE 2019).
 What's lacking is the code that actually tells the table to use a level beyond the first level in the structure.
-For the time being, if you choose the MONTE tournament, you start out playing oMaha (ostensibly pot-limit, but actually no-limit) and you never stop.
+For the time being, if you choose the MONTE tournament, you start out playing pot-limit oMaha and you never stop.

 ### All tourneys